Rakibul25/Rakibul25/README.md

 ### Hi there 👋

-<p>Completed my graduation in computer science & engineering from United International University.
+Completed my graduation in computer science & engineering from United International University.
 Strongly passionate about software engineering.
-If you want to know about my qualifications and other informations, please download my resume from [here](https://drive.google.com/drive/folders/11CBADlaI-XRwVrPcwRNIt_NYBxaxIRjN). </p>
+If you want to know about my qualifications and other informations, please download my resume from [here](https://drive.google.com/drive/folders/11CBADlaI-XRwVrPcwRNIt_NYBxaxIRjN).

 ### Get touch with me